Constituency Structure over Eojeol in Korean Treebanks: An eojeol-based constituency annotation proposal

-The following figure illustrates an even flatter structural analysis, in which both 프랑스의 \textit{peulangseuui} and 세계적인 \textit{segyejeogin} are attached directly to the referential NP headed by 웅가로가 \textit{unggaroga}.
-This configuration closely reflects the annotation practice observed in the original Sejong constituency trees, as well as in dependency structures derived from them, where fine-grained internal modifier relations within noun phrases are typically left underspecified and multiple modifiers converge on a single nominal center.
-From this perspective, the analysis adopts a head-centered organization that favors surface-level attachment and minimizes hierarchical differentiation among modifiers.
+The following figure illustrates a flatter analysis, in which both 프랑스의 \textit{peulangseuui} and 세계적인 \textit{segyejeogin} attach directly to the referential NP headed by 웅가로가 \textit{unggaroga}.
+This configuration is closer to the annotation practice observed in the original Sejong constituency trees and in dependency structures derived from them, where fine-grained internal modifier relations within noun phrases are typically left underspecified and multiple modifiers converge on a single nominal center.

 All three analyses are compatible with the surface word order and support coherent semantic interpretations.
-In this paper, Figure~\ref{proposed-sejong} is adopted as the representative structure, as it renders the internal organization of nominal modification explicit and locally interpretable within the noun phrase.
-At the same time, the question of how modifier phrases should be grouped and the level at which they attach cannot be resolved on structural grounds alone.
-A systematic empirical comparison, informed by annotation consistency, dependency conversion behavior, and downstream parsing performance, is therefore left for future work. }
+In this paper, Figure~\ref{proposed-sejong} is adopted as the representative structure because it renders the internal organization of nominal modification explicit and locally interpretable within the noun phrase.
+At the same time, the choice illustrates a broader annotation trade-off: flatter analyses provide greater simplicity and may support higher inter-annotator consistency, whereas \texttt{NML}-based analyses provide greater structural explicitness at the cost of additional attachment decisions.
+A systematic empirical comparison, informed by annotation consistency, dependency conversion behavior, and downstream parsing performance, is left for future work. }

 The resulting tree defines phrase structure over UPOS-labeled eojeol terminals, with morphology represented in a parallel layer and nominal modification encoded locally within noun phrases.